alastairwyse/ApplicationAccessDeployment/WebsiteText/WebsiteText.md

 This error can occur if the JSON in the 'ENCODED_JSON_CONFIGURATION' environment variable is invalid (e.g. missing comma, quotation, etc...).
 Ensure the configuration contains valid JSON.

 TODO:
+Possibly remove the section on 'Liveness, Readiness and Startup Probes'... if 'terminationGracePeriodSeconds' is set sufficiently long, it doesn't matter if liveness probe is not responding
 Update any ENCODED_JSON_CONFIGURATION samples to ensure they contain the latest version of appsettings config (e.g. recently added stuff like file logging level)
 Recheck appsettings examples in context of new params (e.g. recently added stuff like file logging level) Add a 'quickstart' section showing how to run on raw docker with no DB config